joshrehm/prototype-cpp-nethost/README.md

 ### PROTOTYPE_CPP_NETHOST Variables

+ - `DOTNET_HOST_ARCH`: Specifies the .NET Host Architecture.
+Defaults based on the current processor architecture.
+This name should match the architecture value used in the .NET host directory name (e.g. win-x64).
+ - `DOTNET_HOST_ROOT_DIR`: Specifies the root directory of the .NET host to load.
+   By default this is "C:/Program Files/dotnet/packs/Microsoft.NETCore.App.Host.${DOTNET_HOST_ARCH}".
  - `PROTOTYPE_CPP_NETHOST_OUTPUT_PATH`: Specifies the output path of this project's built binaries.
 Unlike `PROJECT_OUTPUT_PATH`, this variable affects only this project.
 Defaults to `${PROJECT_OUTPUT_PATH}`.